Kratom Chai Tea

 Spices in Chai Tea

-The spices contribute to the delectable aroma and worldly taste.
+The spices contribute to a fantastic aroma and worldly taste.
 Chais often vary between spicy and flavorful, and mild and sweet.

 Oftentimes honey is added to chai to round out the swirling vortex of spices and herbs which make chai distinct from any other tea.